 - Any kind of oil, 1 Tbs = 120 calories

-When you are eating out and your child has plain steamed vegetables or pasta, roll them in oil.
+When you are eating out and your child has plain steamed vegetables or pasta, roll them in oil to be sure your meeting daily caloric intake when traveling.
 Add honey to steamed carrots for a special treat.
-Add honey, maple syrup and jellies to plain oatmeal if you child will eat it.
+Add honey, maple syrup and jellies to plain oatmeal if your child will eat it.
 Don’t forget that wheat germ can be hidden in almost everything.

 Don’t forget to pack snacks and back up foods